mattiaslinnap/django-partial-index/README.md

 ## TODOs

-* Test on Python versions older than 3.6.
 * Replace `where='some sql expression'` with [Django's query expressions](https://docs.djangoproject.com/en/1.11/ref/models/expressions/) that are checked for valid syntax and field names.
 * Eventually make this package obsolete by getting it merged into Django's contrib.postgres module.